intermedi8/IM8-qTranslate-WooCommerce/readme.txt

 2. **Front-end example** - Direct comparison of how a single product looks like in English and German.

 == Changelog ==

+= 1.3 =
+* added filters for shipping and subtotal display
+* added filters for gateway texts (also used for emails)
+* adapted filters for tax texts
+* compatible up to WooCommerce 2.1.3

 = 1.2 =
 * bugfix: refactored `get_term` and `wp_get_object_terms` filters to get rid of PHP warnings (thanks to _stevenvd_ and _miso00_ for reporting this)